 What is G Suite?

 G Suite is the productivity suite launched by the ultimate tech giant, Google.
-Launched in 2007 as Google Apps Premier Edition, Google has made quite a few additions (like Hangouts and Hangouts Meet) and deletions (like Google Talk) to sharpen the experience for the user.
+Launched in 2007 as Google Apps Premier Edition, Google has made quite a few additions (like Google Chat and Meet) and deletions (like Google Talk) to sharpen the experience for the user.
 In October 2016, Google launched the first hardware product in the G Suite line called the Jamboard.
 Jamboard is a 55-inch digital whiteboard for interaction and collaborative purposes.

 As of April 2019, G Suite has 5M businesses relying on G Suite for their everyday productivity.
 Notable companies, like Uber, PwC, Salesforce, amongst many others, have adopted this productivity suite and let them navigate through their daily businesses.